Remember the last time someone made you feel special or treated you to a fun activity? No doubt you were smiling from ear to ear.

 If you need a little inspiration on employee recognition programs, here are 12 unique ideas that can take your employees’ experience to the next level.

-1. Karaoke Night
+1. Karaoke night

-Before booking anything, be mindful of your staff and reach out to everyone to see who is comfortable participating.
-If your team isn’t too keen on busting a rhyme or unleashing their inner MJ on stage, opt for another activity that is better suited to their personalities.
+Before booking anything, be mindful of your employees and reach out to everyone to see who is comfortable participating.
+If your team members aren’t too keen on busting a rhyme or unleashing their inner MJ on stage, opt for another activity that is better suited to their personalities.

 2. Team trivia

 Offer prizes to those who score the most points and consider having a trophy that gets passed down from one winner to the next.
 If you’re a little unsure where to start, you can choose to source predetermined questions online or write a few of your own.

 3. Board game tournaments

-4. Health and wellness programs
+4. Wellness and health programs